Kathund/Felony-Bridge-bot/README.md

 ## Original Code
 - This project was originally made by DuckySoLucky
 - I was lazy so make me own like i was doing before
-- Go use his and not mine coz mines designed for Felony guild
+- Go use his and not mine coz mines designed for the Felony Guild
 - https://github.com/DuckySoLucky/hypixel-discord-chat-bridge

 ## Powered by